 That’s a pretty long list of tasks to perform, but that’s also why OTs enjoy higher compensation than some other healthcare professions.
-(In fact, OTs took the #10 spot on Monster.com’s list of the 10 highest-paying healthcare jobs out there.)
-On top of that, the Bureau of Labor Statistics (BLS) is predicting solid job growth numbers for OTs between now and 2026 — meaning that you can feel more secure knowing that your skills and expertise will continue to be in demand going forward.
+In fact, the Bureau of Labor Statistics (BLS) is predicting solid job growth numbers for OTs between now and 2026 — meaning that you can feel more secure knowing that your skills and expertise will continue to be in demand going forward.

 But don’t just take our word for it: Let’s take a look at the data to see what they say about the earning potential and job outlook for OTs.

 The average entry-level OT salary is about $65,564 a year.
 However, that number can increase or decrease, depending on a number of different factors like:

 - Work Setting (e.g., hospital, school, research)

 - Physical Location of Employment (e.g., city, state)

 For example, OTs working in child day care service positions typically make about $18,600 more per year than the average OT.